-Matrix Solutions Inc. successfully achieved site closure at a former saltwater storage area using a Residual Mass Based Remedial Plan based on numerical groundwater modelling (Matrix, 2018).
+Matrix Solutions Inc. successfully achieved site closure at a former saltwater storage area by implementing a Remedial Action Plan based on numerical groundwater modelling (Matrix, 2018).

 A former saltwater storage area was surrounded by various receptors including class III and IV wetlands and overlying a domestic use aquifer (DUA).
 Groundwater chloride concentrations over 10,000 mg/L have been measured at the site.